 The chief advantage I see with this kind of model is that employers would be less likely to oppose this kind of organizing.
 That doesn’t mean they wouldn’t oppose it at all.
 I’m sure many still would, especially if workers were organizing around goals that would directly impact the workplace, like a higher minimum wage or paid sick or parental leave.

 The disadvantages would be several.
-Collective bargaining is huge incentive for workers to organize, because it holds out the promise that they could negotiate with their employer to improve wages, benefits, and working conditions.
+Collective bargaining is a huge incentive for workers to organize, because it holds out the promise that they could negotiate with their employer to improve wages, benefits, and working conditions.
 Take away that right, and the direct, tangible benefit bargaining bestows on workers, and many of them may not feel especially motivated to organize.

 The biggest drawback of all, though, is that I don’t see what would make this kind of legislation any easier to get through Congress than card check or any other type of labor law reform has been.
 Republicans know full well that workers are not bloody likely to be organizing politically so that they can elect more Republicans.
-So they’re not likely to support it.
+So they’re not apt to support it.
 And unless you have a highly unusual situation of a Democratic president, Democratic House, and filibuster-proof Democratic majority in the Senate, I don’t see why this legislation would be more likely to become law than any other iteration of labor law we’ve seen over the years has been.

 Still, my mind is open and I’d like to hear more.
 The old union model clearly isn’t working any more, and the current system needs some shaking up — badly.
 That’s why unions have been trying things like the one-day strikes and worker walk-outs at Walmart and fast food places.
 I applaud them for that.
 The union movement desperately needs fresh approaches and innovative ideas.
 But I’m not sure that separating the political and collective bargaining functions of unions is a viable solution to labor’s woes.